Azure/azure-sdk-for-rust/README.md

 [![Build Status](https://travis-ci.org/MindFlavor/AzureSDKForRust.svg?branch=master)](https://travis-ci.org/MindFlavor/AzureSDKForRust) [![Coverage Status](https://coveralls.io/repos/MindFlavor/AzureSDKForRust/badge.svg?branch=master&service=github)](https://coveralls.io/github/MindFlavor/AzureSDKForRust?branch=master) [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 ## Introduction
 Microsoft Azure expose its technologies via REST API.
 These APIs are easily consumable from any language (good) but are weakly typed.
-With this library and its related (as soon as I figure out how to make it) crate you can exploit the power of Microsoft Azure from Rust in a idiomatic way.
+With this library and its related [crate](https://crates.io/crates/azure_sdk_for_rust/) you can exploit the power of Microsoft Azure from Rust in a idiomatic way.

 > **NOTE:** This repository is under heavy ongoing development and is likely to break over time.
 I currently do not have any releases